-These would be my top five suggestions of essential oils for Tourettes.
+These would be my top five suggestions for essential oils for Tourettes.

 In the trade, we call this The Oil Of Tranquility.
-If there is a back catalog of stress going through your mind, it is like vetiver essential oil pulls a weighted blanket over you so you can just hide from it.
+If a back catalog of stress goes through your mind, it is like Vetiver essential oil pulls a weighted blanket over you so you can hide from it.

-I chose this, because most articles about essential oils for Tourettes choose sedative oils.
-That would be absolutely fine if the tics or vocalizations were the only issues.
-But while essential oils do not have side effects, they do have many main effects.
+I chose this because most articles about essential oils for Tourette's choose sedative oils.
+That would be fine if the tics or vocalizations were the only issues.
+But while essential oils do not have side effects, they have many main effects.

-So, often a problem you'll see, is that the oil simply makes the person too relaxed to be able to do things like exams or driving lessons or tests effectively.
-And, indeed, these are stressful things that potentially may make Tourette's syndrome worse.
-But, the person really does need to be able to operate at their best.
-So, oils like lavender or frankincense might be too relaxing for these kinds of situations.
+So, you'll often see that the oil makes the person too relaxed to do things like exams or driving lessons or tests effectively.
+And indeed, these are stressful things that potentially may make Tourette's syndrome worse.
+But, the person does need to be able to operate at their best.
+So, oils like lavender or frankincense might be too relaxing for these situations.

-Melissa essential oil is proven to reduce stress and agitation in a way that the brain can still remain alert.
+Melissa essential oil reduces stress and agitation so the brain can remain alert.

-Like vetiver, patchouli is a great essential oil for Tourette's if you’re male.
+Like vetivert, patchouli is a great essential oil for Tourette's if you're male.
 Often essential oils can smell too flowery or feminine.
 Patchouli and vetiver have lovely masculine fragrances, deep and reassuring.
 I always say that patchouli brings the energy down from the head into the body.
-So if you are prone to your thoughts racing away or you sometimes find yourself feeling like you're a bit out of your head, so your body won’t follow what your mind wants it to do, then patchouli seems to bring the two together.
+So if you are prone to your thoughts racing away or feeling out of your head, your body won't follow what your mind wants it to do; patchouli brings the two together.

 This one is bringing out the big guns.
-Where Melissa is essential oil, will still allow you to function well in math exams for example, valerian switches stress off.
+Where Melissa is an essential oil, it will still allow you to function well in math exams.
+For example, Valerian switches stress off.
 It contains constituents that operate on the same receptors as benzodiazepines.
-It feels very much like taking Valium, without the problems of addiction.
+It feels very much like taking Valium without the problems of addiction.

-It's extremely sedative and is one of the best performing essential oils for helping people sleep.
+It's incredibly sedative and is one of the best-performing essential oils for helping people sleep.
 This is a great oil to use at night, to try to relax the nervous system as you sleep, and to improve the substrate of your neurochemistry.

-I love Valerian in the bath and in massage oils.
-What I will say though, is valerian essential oil is produced from the roots of the plant, so whilst I could be kind and say it smells Earthy, it would be closer to the truth to say it smells like week old dirty socks.
+I love Valerian in the bath and massage oils.
+Valerian essential oil is produced from the plant's roots, so while I could be kind and say it smells Earthy, it would be closer to the truth to say it smells like week-old dirty socks.

-Don’t let worries about how to use essential oils for tourettes syndrome add to your stress either.
+Don't let worries about how to use essential oils for Tourette's syndrome add to your stress, either.
 Be free with them.
-Use them in an inhaler, or even just a drop on a tissue if you feel stressed.
-Perhaps wear some aroma jewelry, get a massage or indulge in some essential oils baths.
-Anything you can do to tackle your stress is a meaningful way to invest in your future wellbeing.
+Use them in an inhaler or even just a drop on a tissue if you feel stressed.
+Wear some aroma jewelry, get a massage, or indulge in essential oils baths.
+Anything you can do to tackle your stress is a meaningful way to invest in your future well-being.